 The "Matrix Green" Problem

-3. Stock photos of a guy in a hoodie hunched over a laptop.
+- Stock photos of a hoodie guy hunched over a laptop.

 5iron isn't about passive monitoring.
-They are about Active Threat Response.
-They don't just watch the screen; they move.
+They're about Active Threat Response.
+They don't just watch the screen.
+They move.

 They needed a brand that felt like a strike, not a status update.